Rep. Albert Lee Smith

 - H.R.
 5215 (97th): A bill to amend section 1979 of the Revised Statutes of the …

-From Jan 1981 to Dec 1982, Smith missed 52 of 804 roll call votes, which is 6.5%.
-This is better than the median of 7.2% among the lifetime records of representatives serving in Dec 1982.
+From Jan 1981 to Dec 1982, Smith missed 59 of 812 roll call votes, which is 7.3%.
+This is on par with the median of 7.8% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.